“To neglect or disobey the guru.”

 (13) Nāma-guru – he who teaches one about nāma-tattva and establishes the supreme nature of the Holy Name, or that person who bestows the nāmātmaka-mantra (mantras that are comprised of the Holy Names) – that person is the nāma-guru.
 The dīkṣā-guru is the nāma-guru.
 The mantra is also the nāma.
 If the Holy Name is separated from the mantra, then there is no mantra.
 On the contrary, simply by chanting the Holy Name, the mantra is automatically chanted.

-“Then one should throw that association or that śāstra far away and lamenting, one should grasp the guru’s feet.
+“Then one should cast that association or that śāstra far away, and lamenting, one should grasp the guru’s feet.

 nāme prema dibe se vaiṣṇava dayāmaya